 By Billy Crosby

-Money was the key issue in the mayoral race.
+Money is the key issue in Buena Vista’s mayoral race this fall.

-Keiser, Hogan and Clements all worried about the millions of dollars the city still owes from its golf course development fiasco.
+Candidates Thomas Keiser Jr. and L.F.
+Hogan and write-in candidate Mayor Mike Clements are all worried about the millions of dollars the city still owes from its golf course development fiasco.

-“This is the worst I have ever seen it,” Keiser had said.
+“This is the worst I have ever seen it,” said Keiser.

 In 2003, the City Council borrowed $9 million from ACA Financial in New York to build a municipal golf course.
 As collateral, it put up the course, City Hall and the police station.
 The hope was that the golf course would attract tourists to the area and give the community an economic boost.

 When the economy soured in 2008, demand declined for playing golf and for purchasing home lots adjacent to the course.
 When the city couldn’t make its debt payments, ACA agreed to pay half of each installment for the next five years and said the city could repay that money without interest in 25 years.